vintage elements elements really make this outdoor table setting pop!

 When it comes to outdoor patio entertaining, I love setting a casual table where guests can help themselves.
-Putting all the serving elements on the table makes it feel homey and comfortable.
+Putting all the vintage serving elements on the table makes it feel homey and comfortable.
 I’ll share how I do it with style by adding some rustic vintage elements.
 I recently purchased a new outdoor table and chairs so it was fun styling it for the first time.

 I’m also participating in an Outdoor Extravaganza hosted by my friend Shauna of Satori Design for Living.
 Be sure to see the other gorgeous outdoor decorating ideas from my blogger friends at the end of this article.

 I love to place all the items on an outdoor table very casually, family style.